 We’re only human.
 Accidents do happen.
 The updates to ICBC means that you can now talk to a kinesiologist and get started on your treatment sooner.
 Once you retrieve your claim number, your kinesiologist can assess your condition and create an active rehab program personalized to you.

-If you're beginning your path toward recovery from a car accident and need the assistance of a kinesiologist, reach out to us here at Symmetrix.
+If you're beginning your path toward recovery from a car accident and need the assistance of a kinesiologist, make sure to check out our services in Vancouver and Burnaby.
 We’ll create and implement an active rehab program aimed at improving your function in daily life, returning to work, and getting you back to your recreational activities.